Green Mind

 A responsible commitment

-For almost 90 years, lingerie pieces have been the result of meticulous work using noble materials and exceptional French know-how .
+For nearly 95 years, lingerie pieces have been the result of meticulous work using fine materials and exceptional French expertise .

-We are conscientious towards our products, our customers, the world around us which evolves daily, as well as the environment.
+We are conscientious about our products, our customers, the world around us that changes daily, and the environment.

-We have become aware that we must be active in preserving our planet.
-Today, it is essential to set an example and offer products with the lowest possible impact on the environment , while maintaining the same attention to detail and the quality of raw materials.
+We have realized that we must play a role in preserving our planet.
+Today, it is essential to set an example and offer products with the lowest possible impact on the environment and human responsibility , while maintaining the same attention to detail and the quality of raw materials.

 #1